George D. Fowler

 George D. Fowler (1860 – October 14, 1909) was a Pennsylvania Railroad official.
 He was considered an authority on golf.
 He was President of the American Society of Signal Engineers.

-Biography

 He was born in 1860 in Alexandria, Virginia.
 He was closely related to George Washington and was a brother-in-law of Fitzhugh Lee.

 He became president of the American Society of Signal Engineers.

 He died of heart disease on October 14, 1909, at the Rittenhouse Club in Philadelphia, Pennsylvania.